-Tire maintenance is one of the most important things you can do for your car from a safety and cost standpoint.
+From a safety and cost standpoint, tire maintenance is one of the most important things you can do for your car.
 The easiest way to care for your tires is both quick and inexpensive: maintain the correct tire pressure.

-Driving on under-inflated tires is one of the biggest causes of tire failure, according to the National Highway Traffic Safety Administration, and not having enough air in your tires present many other problems.
-They wear out more rapidly, handle poorly and reduce fuel efficiency.
-In addition, over-inflated tires are more susceptible to damage from road irregularities, and this also creates a bumpier ride.
-Overfilling your tires is just as dangerous as under-filling them, so it’s important you know what is recommended for your vehicle.
+Driving on underinflated tires is one of the biggest causes of tire failure, according to the National Highway Traffic Safety Administration.
+And not having enough air in your tires can lead to other problems.
+Under-inflated tires wear out more rapidly, handle poorly and reduce fuel efficiency.
+On the other hand, overinflated tires are more susceptible to damage from road irregularities, and they also result in a bumpier ride.
+Overfilling your tires is just as dangerous as underfilling them, so it’s important you know what is recommended for your vehicle.

 How to check tire pressure